Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/alpha_over_under_overdrop.rst

-*Alpha Over Drop* is between the two others: as with *Alpha Under*, the first strip selected will be the foreground, but as with *Alpha Over*, the *Factor* controls the transparency of this foreground.
+*Alpha Over Drop* is between the two others: as with *Alpha Under*, the first strip selected will be the foreground, but as with *Alpha Over*, the *Opacity* controls the transparency of this foreground.